barrykooij/post-connector-old/readme.txt

 == Changelog ==

+= 1.0.10 - August 10, 2023 =
+* Tweak: Fixed a XSS vulnerability in the admin area.
+CVE-2023-28931, props Juampa Rodríguez.
+* Tweak: Fixed various other unescaped attribute and html output in the admin area.

 = 1.0.9 - April 3, 2018 =
 * Tweak: Registering widgets differently, no longer using create_function.
 Fixes PHP 7.2+ notice.